citp/privacy-policy-historical/a/am/amt/amtrak.com.md

-We store this information in your User Profile which allows us to provide you with better service when you make reservations.
+We store all of the information identified above in your User Profile which allows us to provide you with better service when you make reservations.
 We are able to pre-populate information for you during the reservations booking process, so you will not have to re-enter it each time you book a reservation.

-###### **2\.
-When you purchase tickets and make a reservation through a Site**
+###### **B. When you purchase tickets and make a reservation through  the Site**

 We collect a certain amount of personal information about you (and, if necessary, your traveling companions) when you begin the reservation process and purchase tickets, whether you purchase tickets while logged in with a User Profile, or while not logged in (i.e., as a guest).
 We use this information to fulfill your booking requests.
 This information includes: